 |Alternative / Common name

 |Dark red crystals or an amorphous or crystalline red powder

-|Sources of Cobalamin||Mutton, fish, shellfish, fortified cereals, chicken, cheese, milk etc.
+|Mutton, fish, shellfish, fortified cereals, chicken, cheese, milk etc.

 People above the age of 14 years need to take a minimum of 2.4 micrograms of vitamin B-12 daily.
-Naturally, vitamin B-12 is available in meats for non-vegetarians, but vegetarians can get vitamin B-12 in fortified cereals or in a supplement form.
+Non-vegetarians get the daily requirement of cobalmin through different animal sources, whereas vegetarians get vitamin B-12 through fortified cereals, fruits or some dietary supplements.

-In 1972, Robert Burns Woodward and Albert Eschenmoser established a complete synthetic laboratory for the synthesis of vitamin B-12 but commercially, the process did not give good potential because by completing 70 steps only 0.01% yield was achieved.
+In 1972, Robert Burns Woodward and Albert Eschenmoser established a complete synthetic laboratory to synthesise vitamin B-12.
+However, it did not give good potential because by completing 70 steps, only a 0.01% yield was achieved.

 Functions of Cobalamin

 - For the proper functioning of the brain and nervous system, vitamin B-12 plays a crucial role.

 - Vitamin B-12 helps in forming red blood cells and also in creating and regulating the functioning of DNA.